 Equity Interest Pledge Agreements.
 Pursuant to the equity interest pledge agreements between Autohome WFOE and each of the three shareholders of Autohome Information, each shareholder of Autohome Information pledges to Autohome WFOE all of his equity interests in Autohome Information to secure the performance of such shareholder's respective obligations and Autohome Information's obligations under the loan agreements, equity option agreements, and the exclusive technology consulting and service agreements.
-See "-Contractual Agreements with our Variable Interest Entities-Agreements that Provide Us the Options to Purchase the Equity Interests in Autohome Information" for a brief description of these obligations.
+See "-Contractual Agreements with our Variable Interest Entities-Agreements that Transfer Economic Benefits of Autohome Information and Shengtuo Hongyuan to Us" and "-Contractual Agreements with our Variable Interest Entities-Agreements that Provide Us the Options to Purchase the Equity Interests in Autohome Information" for a brief description of these obligations.
 Without Autohome WFOE's consent, shareholders of Autohome Information shall not create or permit to create any encumbrances on the pledged equities in Autohome Information.
 In the event of default, Autohome WFOE is entitled to request immediate repayment of the outstanding amounts payable under the loan agreements, the equity option agreements and the exclusive technology consulting and service agreements or to dispose of the pledged equity interests at Autohome WFOE's sole discretion.
 The equity pledge agreements have an indefinite term and will terminate after all the secured obligations under these agreements have been satisfied in full or the pledged equity interests have been transferred to Autohome WFOE or its designee.